 Set in Ephesus in present day Turkey, this tells the story of two identical twin brothers and their two identical twin servants who were both separated years before, only to be reunited by everyone else in their life confusing one for the other and vice versa.

-Not only is this play, by far, the most slap-stick and lighthearted plays, but it is also a very easy read.
+Not only is this play, by far, the most slap-stick and lighthearted play, but it is also a very easy read.
 It is short, and much of the language is not quite as advanced and difficult as others of Shakespeare’s plays.

-I have previously talked about how I loved the position of fools in Shakespeare’s plays.
+I have previously talked about how I love the position of fools in Shakespeare’s plays.
 Well, in this one most everyone bumbles around much like a fool.
 It is hard to take anything seriously in this play, but then that is part of the brilliance of it.

 7. The Merchant of Venice